kbaseapps/KBParallel/README.md

 ### Some Examples
 I.
-for a simple hello world example running 3 tasks that just create a .txt file using 1 local & 2 njsw nodes:
+For a simple hello world example that runs 3 tasks in parallel; each job creates a .txt file.
+The jobs are run on 1 local & 2 njsw nodes:

 to try it, search for "kbparallel example" in 'dev'.  https://gitlab.com/jfroula/kbparallel_example.git

 II.
-for an example that actually does something:
+For an example that actually does something:

 search for bowtie2 or "Align Reads using Bowtie2 v2.3.2".  https://github.com/kbaseapps/kb_Bowtie2.